 Clarence E. Dammon Dean's Scholars Program

-The College of Liberal Arts Honors Program is designed to provide excellent students with enriched, individualized, unusual educational opportunities.
-Students who qualify for the program have the opportunity to engage in advanced work with individual professors and to take special courses with limited enrollments available only to honors students.
+College of Liberal Arts Honors is designed to provide excellent students with enriched, individualized, unique educational opportunities.
+Students who qualify for honors have the opportunity to engage in advanced work with individual professors and to take special courses with limited enrollments available only to honors students.
 They also are permitted to make special arrangements in conjunction with regularly offered courses that will enhance the particular educational experience.
 The college works with honors students to discover the most imaginative, exciting and intellectually challenging education available for them within the liberal arts at Purdue.

-Students must have a GPA of 3.3 or better to apply to the Honors Program; however, beginning students may still take honors courses.
+Students must have a GPA of 3.5 or better to apply to the Honors College; however, beginning students may still take honors courses.
 To register for honors courses, entering students need to have an SAT score of 1800 (combined) or higher, an ACT score of 26 or higher, or be in the upper 10 percent of their graduating class.
-To graduate with college honors in Liberal Arts, a member of the program must complete at least 24 honors credits during the undergraduate career.
+To graduate from the Honors College in Liberal Arts, a student must complete at least 24 honors credits during the undergraduate career through a specific curriculum.

 The honors experience at Purdue involves numerous activities beyond the classroom.
-Honors students are given the opportunity to meet lleading professors at special events, to talk with visiting speakers and artists and to participate in the annual Honors Colloquium.
+Honors students are given the opportunity to meet leading professors at special events, to talk with visiting speakers and artists and to participate in the annual Honors Colloquium.
 The College of Liberal Arts wants honors students to develop strong, confident, inquiring minds.
-To do that, the program transcends the classroom.
+To do that, honors extends beyond the traditional confines of the classroom.
 By introducing students to men and women shaping the future and aware of the limitations of current knowledge, the college helps students to move past the ordinary constraints of learning and gain a vision of that future.

 For additional information:

 West Lafayette, IN 47907-2098